uppsaladatavetare/datavetenskap.nu.old/README.rst

 Easy!

-As soon the managers have reviewed, accepted and merged your content it'll appear on our website.
+As soon the managers have reviewed, accepted and merged your contribution it'll appear on our website.
 They can also request some changes, where they fit appropriate, which you would have to fix, if you want your content to end up on the site.

 Installation
 ============